-Smartwatches have taken the market by storm but their often chunky looks aren’t for everyone.
+Smartwatches have taken the market by storm, but their often chunky looks aren’t for everyone.
 Hybrid watches offer the best of both worlds – with traditional looks but plenty of smart capabilities.
 Take a look at our recommended list to decide which hybrid watch is the one for you.

 Mondaine Helvetica 1

-Garmin Vivomove HR
+Garmin Vivomove Family

-It has a vibration mode to let you know when you have a call, text or email and it tracks your daily step goal on the screen so you always know how far you have gone each day.
+It has a vibration mode to let you know when you have a call, text, or email, and it tracks your daily step goal on the screen, so you always know how far you have gone each day.

-Hybrid watches fill a gap in the market for those who can’t decide between a smartwatch or a more traditional watch and there are options to suit all budgets and all requirements.
+Hybrid watches fill a gap in the market for those who can’t decide between a smartwatch or a more traditional watch, and there are options to suit all budgets and all requirements.
 We’d recommend you buy a hybrid if you want to keep the timeless look of a traditional watch and enjoy accessing the smart features that are popular today.

-Last Updated on December 31, 2019
+Last Updated on July 25, 2021

 Emma brings over a decade of freelance copy and content writing experience and is our Editor, Social Media Manager, and regular contributor.
 Specializing in long-form content such as blogs, articles, lead magnets, and white papers, Emma also provides businesses with email marketing, website copy, and landing pages.